It’s easy to feel like one person can’t make a difference. The world has so many big problems, and they often seem impossible to solve.

 Despite this uninspiring statistic about how many lives a doctor saves, some doctors have had much more impact than this.
 Let’s look at some examples of the highest-impact careers in history, and see what we might learn from them.
 First, let’s turn to medical research.

-Since then, this astonishingly simple treatment has been used all over the world, and the annual rate of child deaths from diarrhea has plummeted from 5 million to 1.3 million.
-Researchers estimate that the therapy has saved about 50 million lives, mostly children’s.2
+Since then, this astonishingly simple treatment has been used all over the world, and the annual rate of child deaths from diarrhoea has plummeted from around 5 million to 1.5 million.2 Researchers estimate that the therapy has saved over 50 million lives to date, mostly children’s.3

-But even just within medical research, Dr. Nalin is far from the most extreme example of a high-impact career.
-For example, one estimate puts Karl Landsteiner’s discovery of blood groups as saving tens of millions of lives.3
+But even just within medical research, Dr Nalin is far from the most extreme example of a high-impact career.
+For example, one estimate puts Karl Landsteiner’s discovery of blood groups as saving tens of millions of lives by enabling transfusions.4

-Leaving the medical field, later in the guide, we’ll cover the story of a hugely impactful mathematician, Alan Turing, and bureaucrat, Viktor Zhdanov.
+Beyond the medical field, later in the guide we’ll cover the stories of a hugely impactful mathematician, Alan Turing, and bureaucrat, Viktor Zhdanov.